mpv-player/mpv/DOCS/man/options.rst

     This option might be silently removed in the future.

 ``--gpu-shader-cache``
-    Store and load compiled GLSL shaders in the cache directory (Default: ``yes``).
+    Store and load compiled GLSL shaders in the cache directory (Default:
+    ``yes``).
 Normally, shader compilation is very fast, so this is not usually needed.
-    It mostly matters for GPU APIs that require internally recompiling shaders to other languages, for example anything based on ANGLE or Vulkan.
+It mostly matters for anything based on D3D11 (including ANGLE), as well as on some other proprietary drivers.
 Enabling this can improve startup performance on these platforms.

-    NOTE: This is not cleaned automatically, so old, unused cache files may stick around indefinitely.
+    NOTE: On ``--vo=gpu``, is not cleaned automatically, so old, unused cache files may stick around indefinitely.

 ``--gpu-shader-cache-dir``
     The directory where gpu shader cache is stored.
 Cache is stored in the system's